How to Use a Guided Prayer Journal: Structure Explained

 Step 4: Turn the Passage Into Prayer

-Ask for what the passage requires:
+Ask for what the text reveals you need:

 • Wisdom